Francis Scott Key Bridge reconstruction should be paid for by federal government, Biden says

 Washington — President Biden said Tuesday that he believes the federal government should pay for the entire cost of the reconstruction of the Francis Scott Key Bridge in Baltimore, which collapsed when a container ship crashed into it earlier Tuesday.

-"It is my intention that the federal government will pay for the entire cost of reconstructing that bridge, and I expect the Congress to support my effort," Mr. Biden said in remarks from the White House shortly before 1 p.m.
-ET Mr. Biden said he plans to visit Baltimore as soon as he can.
+"It is my intention that the federal government will pay for the entire cost of reconstructing that bridge, and I expect the Congress to support my effort," Mr. Biden said in remarks from the White House, adding that he plans to visit Baltimore as soon as he can.

 "To the people of Baltimore, I want to say, we're with you," the president also said.
 "We're going to stay with you as long as it takes."